Love this tea. Every bit as good as premium dragonwell.

-Perhaps no other tea embodies the artistry of China's teas than the famous Tai Ping Hou Kui (TPHK).
-A first grade leaf, our Green Monkey King, grows on a spring-fed farm at an elevation of 800 meters in the Huang Shan Mountains.
+Perhaps no other tea embodies the artistry of China's teas more than the famous Tai Ping Hou Kui (TPHK).
+Ours is a first-grade leaf grown on a spring-fed farm at an elevation of 800 meters in the Huang Shan Mountains.
 At night, wild cymbidium orchids in the surrounding mountains lightly infuse the leaves with aroma.
-High grade TPHK is plucked and then the leaves are worked by hand in a wok-like pan reducing moisture and preparing for 4 additional steps to create its unique leaf shape.
-Our TPHK was plucked in the spring of 2022.
+High grade TPHK is plucked only in the morning hours, then worked by hand (teamaker wearing white gloves) in a wok-like pan reducing moisture and preparing for 4 additional steps to create its unique leaf shape.
+Our TPHK was plucked in the spring harvest of 2023.

 Lot Notes.
 Lot is a Yu Qian pick, harvested "before the rain".
-Our TPHK is organically grown, the farm has worked, noncertified, for 20 years.
-A first-grade leaf, the plucking standard is one bud and 2 leaves, with vaying stem lengths up to 5-centimeters.
+Our TPHK is organically grown, the farm is noncertified but strictly adheres to traditional organic methods of cultivation.
+A first-grade leaf, the plucking standard is one bud and 2 leaves, with its vaying stem lengths up to 5-centimeters.

 Tea Facts.
 The pluck is done before the sun shines on the bushes.
 Our lot is processed using a contemporary version of Nie-Jian processing.
 TPHK undergoes 3 light firings, a process starting at a temperature of 75-80 degrees F to wither and prepare the leaves for a 1st pressing toward its flat shape.
 Pliable, the leaves are placed on silk mats and pressed flat into their classic shape.

 Tasting Notes.
 Large, flat, deep green leaves cup to a light orchid aroma, clear liquor, and a delightfully sweet vegetal taste, with a hint of apricot.
 While delicate, one will note its long finish.